Busfest: Description

 The festival is owned and produced by Vanfest Ltd and it is the largest VW Transporter festival in the world, attended by up to 9,000 vans and 45,000 people.
 Simon Holloway owns the event and is the Festival Support Director, Elise Holloway is the Festival Coordinator, and Neil Pickett is the Festival Director.

-They are assisted by over 50 event professionals around 150 volunteers.
-Attendees camp in their vans over the three days in large campsites within the showground, which are fully equipped with sanitation facilities throughout.
-The festival, which is open to day visitors as well as campers, has over 250 trade stands, a main arena with a full daytime entertainment schedule, a fun fair, FunZone, sideshows and displays, trade/demonstration stands, exhibitions and walkabout entertainers.
+Attendees camp in their vans over the three days in large campsites within the showground.